syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 }
 {% endhighlight %}

-The following screenshot shows the final outcome upon execution of the above code.
+The following screenshot shows the final outcome upon execution of the above code:

 ![](SfDataGrid_images/BorderCustomization_None.png)

 ## Header border color customization

-SfDataGrid allows you to customize the header border color for different `DataGridStyle.GridLinesVisibility` by writing a custom style class deriving from `DataGridStyle` and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
-Override the `GetHeaderBorderColor` method in the custom style to customize the color of column header and row header.
+The SfDataGrid allows customizing the header border color for different `DataGridStyle.GridLinesVisibility` by writing a custom style class deriving from `DataGridStyle`, and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
+Override the `GetHeaderBorderColor` method in the custom style to customize color of the column header and row header.

-The below code illustrates how to customize the header border color by writing a custom style in a SfDataGrid.
+To customize the header border color by writing a custom style, follow the code example:

 {% tabs %}
 {% highlight xaml %}